Portlock, Alaska

-Portlock (Sugpiaq: Arrulaa'ik) is a ghost town in the U.S. state of Alaska, located on the southern edge of the Kenai Peninsula, around 16 mi south of Seldovia.
+Portlock (Sugpiaq: Arrulaa'ik) is a ghost town in the US state of Alaska, located on the southern edge of the Kenai Peninsula, around 16 mi south of Seldovia.
 It is located in Port Chatham bay, from which an adjacent community takes its name.
-Named after Nathaniel Portlock, the town was an active cannery community in the early-twentieth century.
+Named after Nathaniel Portlock, the town was an active cannery community in the early 20th century.

 History

 Establishment

-Portlock was established in the Kenai Peninsula in the early-twentieth century as a cannery, particularly for salmon.
+Portlock was established in the Kenai Peninsula in the early 20th century as a cannery, particularly for salmon.
 It is thought to have been named after Captain Nathaniel Portlock, a British ship captain who sailed there in 1786.
 In 1921, a United States Post Office opened in the town.
 The population largely consisted of Russian-Aleuts.

 Abandonment

-Around the 1940s, it was reported that several Dall sheep hunters had disappeared in the hills outside Portlock; it was also stated in a 1973 article from the Anchorage Daily News that dismembered bodies of some of the missing had washed ashore in the lagoon.
-These events led the residents of the community to flee en masse, and the town's post office officially closed between 1950 and 1951.
-Many villagers blamed the unexplained deaths and disappearances on a Bigfoot-like creature referred to locally as Nantinaq.
+After the construction of Alaska Route 1, Portlock, along with other towns, was abandoned in favor of communities along the opposite edge of the Kenai Peninsula that were accessible via the highway and, therefore, mainland Alaska.
+While some stories connected the town's abandonment with a local forest spirit Nantiinaq (sometimes associated with Bigfoot), the accounts emerged decades later, in the 2000s.
+These were later reported to be fabricated.
+Official records indicate that the town's post office closed between 1950 and 1951, marking its formal abandonment.

-Post Abandonment
+Post abandonment

-Most of the people who fled Portlock in the 1940s moved to the nearby Native Alaskan villages of Nanwalek and Port Graham.
+Most of the people who left Portlock in the 1940s moved to the nearby Native Alaskan villages of Nanwalek and Port Graham.
 The village of Nanwalek still maintains private ownership of Portlock today.
 In recent years, the community has considered the possibility of re-establishing Portlock as a village.